The specialists at Duncan & Toplis provide legal and probate services, such as Wills, Inheritance Tax, Lasting Power of Attorney, and more.

 Deed of Revocation

-Should I get a trust deed?
+Should I get a Declaration of Trust?

 If you’re buying a property with someone else, it’s generally worth having a trust deed in place to formalise any arrangements or agreements you might have made regarding your investment.